Learning to Evict from Key-Value Cache: Appendix

 \subsection{Training Efficiency and Inference Overhead}

 The training process for our \gls{kvs} agents is designed to be highly efficient, imposing minimal computational and storage overhead.
-Agents are trained on a small dataset of pre-computed activation traces; for our experiments, we used approximately 6,000 samples from the \textsc{Ruler} dataset and 4,500 from the \textsc{OASST2} dataset.
+Agents are trained on a small dataset of pre-computed activation traces; for our experiments, we used approximately 6,000 samples from the \textsc{RULER-4k} dataset and 4,500 from the \textsc{OASST2} dataset.
 Data generation represents the primary one-time cost of this pipeline, requiring a single forward pass over these training samples to collect and store on disk the Query, Key, and Value embeddings for the entire sequence for each KV cache.
 This step incurs a computational cost approximately equivalent to standard inference on the dataset.
+For example, trace collection on the OASST2 training split (4{,}649 samples, 28 layers $\times$ 4 KV heads) completes in under two hours on 7 nodes with 8 GPUs each; the workload is embarrassingly parallel, so each node processes data independently and the full dataset never resides on a single machine.
+The resulting traces occupy $\sim$1.2\,TB on cluster storage, partitioned so that each per-(layer,\,head) agent only ever loads its own $\sim$11\,GB slice.

 Each per-head agent is a small MLP with approximately 650K parameters, resulting in a checkpoint size of only 2.6MB.
 The agent training completes in less than 30 minutes on a single node of 8 NVIDIA H100 GPUs.
 We note that this training time is achieved without extensive hyperparameter tuning or code optimizations for speed, suggesting that further significant speed-ups are possible.
 These factors highlight the low computational footprint of our offline training framework.